 I am a warm, compassionate and highly experienced counsellor.
 I am a person centred/integrative counsellor with many years experience helping people develop greater self-understanding and self-acceptance.
 I can support you to build on your coping strategies and find fresh perspective.
 My specialisms are; self-esteem, trauma, anxiety and depression.
 I also offer telephone and video sessions.

-Get in touch to book your FREE first session.
 We can begin exploring issues, seeing if you feel comfortable with me as well as looking at what you might like to gain from counselling.
-I welcome enquires from adults, young people aged 16+ and couples looking to work through issues.
+I welcome enquires from adults and young people aged 16+ looking to work through issues.